proxpero/proxpero.github.io/_posts/2017-7-11-encoding-and-decoding-custom-enums-with-associated-values-in-swift-4.md

 assert(result == productBarcode)
 {% endhighlight %}

 > **Protip**: We try to be aesthetic and all here on proxpero.com.
 But seriously, don't use pretty-printing for testing JSON equality.
 Also, until `Equatable` is actually implemented on `Barcode`, the `==` operator is not going to work.
-I'm going to leave that as an exercise for you.
+I'm going to leave that as an exercise for you 😉.

-## But Does It Scale?

-Even with only two cases, this was not a trivial amount of code.
-It's not difficult; in fact, it's very like boilerplate.
-With larger numbers of cases, writing all the tedious code required to get an enumeration with associated values to be `Codable` will make you ask yourself: What am I getting for this work?

-For one thing, it is likely that not all of your project's types are enums with associated values.
-Many will easily conform to `Codable` and you will want all your types to conform if you want any of them to.
-And you probably do want them to, since (1) it is in your long term interest to adopt fundamental Apple technologies in your Apple platform projects.
-And (2) I think Apple has  done a good job with this protocol and it is worthy to become widely adopted.

-Perhaps future versions of Swift with more robust reflection abilities will make archiving workarounds like this one obsolete.
-I certainly would welcome that day.
-But until that version lands, it was right Apple to provide the limited implementation that it did now, rather than wait until it could do it "the right way".
-Real artists ship.

 ## Improvements